apache/incubator-gluten/docs/developers/VeloxUDF.md

 ## Introduction

 Velox backend supports User-Defined Functions (UDF) and User-Defined Aggregate Functions (UDAF).
-Users can create their own functions using the UDF interface provided in Velox backend and build libraries for these functions.
+Users can implement custom functions using the UDF interface provided by Velox and compile them into libraries.
-At runtime, the UDF are registered at the start of applications.
+At runtime, these UDFs are registered alongside their Java implementations via `CREATE TEMPORARY FUNCTION`.
-Once registered, Gluten will be able to parse and offload these UDF into Velox during execution.
+Once registered, Gluten can parse and offload these UDFs to Velox during execution, meanwhile ensuring proper fallback to Java UDFs when necessary.

 ## Create and Build UDF/UDAF library